chancanasta/MIDISync/README.md

 It can output 24/48/96 pulses per quarter note (PPQ) - which covers old Roland, Linn and Oberheim drum machines

-To meet MIDI standards, an opto isolator should be used when connecting the MIDI input
+To meet MIDI standards, an opto isolator should be used when wiring the MIDI input